Patrick Mahomes' megabucks, 10-year deal is a reminder that American sports are flush with cash

 Mahomes is the best and most valuable player in the richest sports league in the history of the Western Hemisphere.
 The story here is not that he signed a record deal.
 His performance and potential justify that.

-The story here is that even Mahomes couldn’t get a fully guaranteed contract like Mike Trout ($426.5 million), Bryce Harper ($330 million) or Giancarlo Stanton ($325 million), none of whom is as dominant, plays as important a role or works in a sport that is as rich as the NFL.
+The story here is that even Mahomes couldn’t get a fully guaranteed contract like Mike Trout ($426.5 million), Bryce Harper ($330 million) or Giancarlo Stanton ($325 million), none of whom is as dominant.

 If the NFL Players Association were as successful and influential as the MLB Players Association, Mahomes might have gotten $1 billion.
 Guaranteed.